An overview of the fundamental ways you can dynamically change a page with JS.

 Your project this week is continue work on the e-commerce shop you started last week and to add authentication and user specific interactions.

 Before you start writing features you need to create a security plan.
-There should be a section in your README.md
+There should be a section in your README.md that describes how you will secure your app and mitigate different potential attacks.

 Will you store session info in a token (stateless) or in your database (stateful)?